Skip to main content

 Google Pixel 3$ allocates Google Pixel 3 only.

-Use the device selector below to select an Android device of your choice:
+Refer to the supported devices list to select an Android device of your choice.

 Example cURL request where a regular expression has been used to specify tests to run on any 2 Galaxy devices with OS version 11.0: